kgroveshok/z80-homebrew/FORTH.md

 =========

-In bank $01, if a file begins with an asterisk the file will be auto loaded at start up.
+If a file begins with an asterisk the file will be auto loaded at start up.
 Use RENAME to switch files on and off.
 Or for blanket enable and disable use CONFIG word to toggle in the UI.
+CONFIG will also provide a means to select which bank of files will be used for startup; useful if a particular application exists in one bank and you don't need it to always load.

 > [!NOTE]
 > Usually files will contain a list of user word definitions, however it is possible to exec words
-> as they are loaded using already loaded words, in this case be aware that if any code on the single line affects $01 BANK selection
+> as they are loaded using already loaded words, in this case be aware that if any code on the single line affects BANK selection
-> ensure that $01 BANK occurs before end so that auto loading can continue as this is not done
+> ensure that the origin BANK occurs (use BANK?) before end so that auto loading can continue as this is not done
 > automatically between each line load just in case that effect is needed.